 - Mixing opioid medications with alcohol or other drugs

-- Using opioids despite negative consequences
+- Using opioids despite negative physical and social consequences

 Opioid Addiction Treatment

 People who have used opioids and developed an addiction can recover at a licensed drug rehabilitation facility.
-Once they have been admitted, they typically start with a medical detoxification.
+Once they have been admitted, they typically start with medical detoxification.